 When you start diving into the world of online teaching you’re going to hear a lot about using “TPR” in the online classroom, but what exactly is TPR?
-For starters, TPR is an abbreviation for total physical response.
+For starters, TPR is an abbreviation for a total physical response.

 Total Physical Response – Why It Works

-Focus on the objectives of TPR
+Focus on the objectives of TPR.

 Using TPR will allow the student to take the lead at specific points in the lesson and participate in the conversation when prompted via TPR.